Alvii-1/Template-CPP/README.md

 I built this template with the idea of a minimal C++ project setup.
 Just CMake and C++.
 Feel free to re-use for your own project, its pretty barebones by design.
 This is only for Windows and the MSVC compiler.

-## How to compile and run the project:
+## How to Compile and Run the Project:

 Remember to rename this from the template :)